 You might be wondering, how the hell does the RTB programmatic auction happen in this case?
 Well, it’s a bit trickier than that.

-When the ad server receives the bids from header bidding, it includes them in its own unified auction.
+When the ad server receives the bids from header bidding, the platform includes them in its own unified auction.
 This auction includes:

 Step # 4.
 Final Decision Logic

-The ad server evaluates all bids, including direct deals, programmatic deals, and bids from the header bidding auction.
-Then, it uses prioritization rules to determine which ad to serve.
+The ad server evaluates all bids, including direct deals, programmatic deals, and bids from the auction.
+Then, the platform uses prioritization rules to determine which ad to serve.
 These rules are typically set by the publisher and can include:

 Step # 5.
 Ad Delivery

 The ad server selects the highest priority bid (considering both price and any other rules) as the winning bid.
 The ad associated with the winning bid is served to the user.
-Awesome!
+Awesome, the wrapper has done its job!

 Now, let’s do it again, but shorter and with numbers.